On energy dissipation theory and numerical stability for time-fractional phase field equations: Abstract

 \section{Abstract}

-For the time-fractional phase field models, the corresponding energy dissipation law has not been settled on both the continuous level and the discrete level.
+For the time-fractional phase field models, the corresponding energy dissipation law has not been well studied on both the continuous and the discrete levels.
 In this work, we shall address this open issue.
 More precisely, we prove for the first time that the time-fractional phase field models indeed admit an energy dissipation law of an integral type.
 In the discrete level, we propose a class of finite difference schemes that can inherit the theoretical energy stability.
-Our discussion covers the time-fractional gradient systems, including the time-fractional Allen-Cahn equation, the time-fractional Cahn-Hilliard equation, and the time-fractional molecular beam epitaxy models.
-Numerical examples are presented to confirm the theoretical results.
-Moreover, a numerical study of the coarsening rate of random initial states depending on the fractional parameter $\alpha$ reveals that there are several coarsening stages for both time-fractional Cahn-Hilliard equation and time-fractional molecular beam epitaxy model, while there exists a $-\alpha/3$ power law coarsening stage.
+Our discussion covers the time-fractional Allen-Cahn equation, the time-fractional Cahn-Hilliard equation, and the time-fractional molecular beam epitaxy model.
+Several numerical experiments are carried out to verify the theoretical predictions.
+In particular, it is observed numerically for both the time-fractional Cahn-Hilliard equation and the time-fractional molecular beam epitaxy model, there exist a coarsening stage that the energy dissipation rate satisfies a power law {scaling} with an asymptotic power $-\alpha/3$, where $\alpha$ is the fractional parameter.

 \begin{AMS} 65M12, 65M06, 35Q99, 74A50 \end{AMS}